Orcomp/Boxstarter/Readme.md

 These notes and scripts were first started around 2014, and have gone through numerous revisions.

+- Settings and licenses are stored in "C:\Source\Licenses and Settings"

 ## Pre-Install

 - Backup the following folders (Do this after a fresh reboot, before opening any apps):